 I am a big fan of stamping and I have made some stamps in my day so I was super excited about Stamp It!
 DIY Printing with Handmade Stamps.
 I think my favorite part about Stamp It! are the projects.
 Whether you choose to make the stamps using the great tutorials and templates or use pre-mades the projects are so cute and fun.
 There are all sorts of paper and fabric projects.
 I predict nothing in your house will be left unstamped with all the inspiration in Stamp It!.
 I have a couple of favorite stamps one of which is my scissor stamp and so I thought I’d try the ribbon stamping idea in Stamp It!.

 I think it worked out pretty cute.
-I also stamped on some butcher paper that I recycled from some shipment packing material.
-I think the two will make a great combo or used by themselves.
+I also stamped on some butcher paper that I recycled from some shipping packing material.
+I think the two will make a great combo or used by themselves with a solid element.

 More about the book from the publisher, Lark Crafts: